City-of-Vantaa-SmartLab/Mobiilinutakortti/backend/README.md

 ## Testing SMS functionality

 To test SMS functionality locally, rename `.env.template` file to `.env` and update the Telia username/password/user fields with right values *(check in Microsoft Teams - Vantaan Kaupunki Wiki page to see whom to contact to get the values)*

+## Task definition / environment variables / secrets

+AWS sets up task definitions based on the `task-definition.json` file.
+This includes environment variables and secrets.

+The secrets are:
+* `RDS_PASSWORD`: Amazon RDS password.
+* `SP_PKEY`: Private key of the service for SAML2.0 communication with Suomi.fi.
+(Not the TLS private key.)
+* `TELIA_PASSWORD`: Telia SMS service password.
+* `TELIA_USERNAME`: Telia SMS service user name.
+* `AUTH_SIGNKEY`: Secret string used to sign and validate the auth tokens.
+Arbitrary.

+The environment variables are:
+* `CERT_SELECTION`: Possible values are `test` and `prod`.
+Determines which set of certificates to use in SAML2.0 communication with Suomi.fi.
+The certificates are stored in the `certs` directory.
+* `FRONTEND_BASE_URL`: Base URL for frontend.
+Used e.g. in redirecting the user during SSO process.
+* `IDP_ENTITY_ID`: Entity ID of the identity provider, Suomi.fi in this case.
+Defined in the IdP metadata XML.
+* `RDS_DB_NAME`: Amazon RDS database name.
+* `RDS_HOSTNAME`: Amazon RDS URL host part.
+* `RDS_PORT`: Amazon RDS port.
+* `RDS_USERNAME`: Amazon RDS user name.
+* `SP_ASSERT_ENDPOINT`: Endpoint address for Assertion Consumer Service in SAML2.0 communication.
+Defined in metadata XML.
+* `SP_ENTITY_ID`: Entity ID of the service.
+Defined in metadata XML.
+* `SSO_LOGIN_URL`: Identity provider's login URL.
+Defined in the IdP metadata XML.
+* `SSO_LOGOUT_URL`: Identity provider's logout URL.
+Defined in the IdP metadata XML.
+* `TELIA_ENDPOINT`: Telia SMS service endpoint URL.
+* `TELIA_USER`: The name of the sender as it appears on SMS messages.